pyTMD/pyTMD/doc/source/_assets/paper.md

 `pyTMD` is a generalized tide program that allows users to calculate both tide deflections and currents.
 As a tide model driver, `pyTMD` can read from a broad suite of models, and use different physics schemes in the internal calculations.
 Over 50 different models are presently supported within `pyTMD`, and additional models can be defined with a JSON file.
 The online documentation contains background information for tide modeling and multiple `Jupyter` notebooks that demonstrate core functionality.

-`pyTMD` was designed to be used by scientific researchers and beginners alike.
-It has been used in a number of scientific publications [@Freer:2023bt; @Millan:2023ju; @Sutterley:2019cl], and for the creation of several Earth observation datasets [@Smith:2024fd; @Smith:2024cv].
+`pyTMD` was designed to be used by beginners and scientific researchers alike.
+It has been used in a number of scientific publications for modeling regional tides [@Freer:2023bt; @Millan:2023ju; @Sutterley:2019cl], modeling global tides [@Gregg:2024, @Paprotny:2024], and creating several Earth observation datasets [@Smith:2024fd; @Smith:2024cv].
+It has also been leveraged within larger earth-observation software packages [@Fitzpatrick:2024; @Bishop-Taylor:2025].

 # Functionality